 also features guest star appearances on Carol and Company, Night Court, Murder She Wrote and Scarecrow and Mrs. King ... to name a few credits on a long, long list.

 Bonner’s feature film credits include Hearts of the West, Las Vegas Lady, The Equinox and The Hoax.

 On stage he won a Los Angeles Drama Critic’s Circle Award for his work in The Sign in Sidney Brustein’s Window.

 In the more than thirty years since Dick began producing, writing and acting under the Old Country Productions, LLC banner, he has established valued relationships through creative collaboration.
 The members of the OCP Staff have worked with OCP time and again.

 Dick is a veteran of network television soap opera having appeared as a regular on both Young and Restless and Days of Our Lives; with a recurring role on Passions.
 Recent television appearances include

 Film credits include leading roles in the independent films The Orphan, Dirty Pictures and The Lift [which received the Gold Award at the Worldfest in Houston, Texas].

 Known for his local stage work, he appeared in the Los Angeles premiere of Aaron Sorkin’s masterpiece A Few Good Men in which his performance as Colonel Jessep found critics unanimous in their praise.
 Other noteworthy stage roles include the Critic’s Choice production of Dealer’s Choice by Patrick Marber and the lead in the West Coast Premiere of Horton Foote's Young Man from Atlanta.
 He received one of the last DramaLogue Awards for his performance in The Cave.

-Consequences.
-They are currently at work on their new project entitled Silhouettes on the Heart.
+Consequences while developing a new project entitled Silhouettes on the Heart.
 [See Upcoming Projects]

 Old Country Productions, LLC